brianddk/darkweb/_posts/2018-09-22-install-lighttpd.md

 git push
 ```

-To turn on an access log, you will want to enable the module and the configuration option
+To turn on an access log, you will want to enable the module and the configuration option in `/etc/lighttpd/lighttpd.conf`
 ```
 server.modules = (
         ...